-With some of the most spectacular celebrations in the world, Christmas in Orlando is always extra special.
-Here are just a few of the reasons why you should visit during the holidays.
+With dazzling celebrations around every corner, Christmas in Orlando is always extra special.
+Here are just a few of the reasons why you should visit during the holidays…

 You can swap winter chills for sunshine

 Tired of spending Christmas in the cold?
-Head to Florida.
+Then head to the Sunshine State!
 The weeks before and after Christmas are wonderfully warm, allowing you to swap frosty winter mornings for family pool time.
-December tends to be around the 72F mark while early January is much cooler, with lows of 49F and reaching up to 70F.
-Either way, you’ll be able to leave your winter jacket at home.
+Temperatures in Orlando can reach the mid 70s through December so you’ll be able to leave your winter jacket at home.
 This super-detailed guide has more tips on the best time to visit Florida.

 Disney’s Hollywood Studios